Matter effect in presence of a sterile neutrino and resolution of the octant degeneracy using a liquid argon detector: Introduction

 The primary focus of our paper is to study the octant sensitivity if an additional light sterile neutrino is present.
-We perform a comprehensive study of the octant sensitivity in the DUNE experiment using a Liquid Argon Time Projection Chamber(LArTPC) detector.
-Apart from the beam neutrinos at DUNE which are detected at 1300 km baseline at the far detector, we also consider the atmospheric neutrinos which provide large baselines as well as higher energies.
-We aim to investigate if the effect of additional degeneracies arising due to an extra light sterile neutrino can be reduced in presence of a large matter effect encountered at higher baselines.
-The octant sensitivity has also been studied for the combined analysis of beam neutrinos and atmospheric neutrinos along with a separate study for each.
-Additionally, we present the results including the charge tagging capability of muon capture in liquid argon allowing one to differentiate between $\mu^+$ and $\mu^-$ events in the context of atmospheric neutrinos.
+We perform a comprehensive study of the octant sensitivity usinga LArTPC detector.
+LArTPC, first proposed in \cite{Rubbia:1977zz} constitutes one of the most important classes of scintillator detectors at present because of its superior capabilities, which provide several advantages in the precise reconstruction of neutrino events.
+Some of the current and future detectors using this technology are MicroBooNE, SBND, DUNE, etc. Earlier studies performed for three neutrino generations and atmospheric neutrinos in a liquid argon (LAr) detector can be found, for instance, in \cite{Chatterjee:2013qus, Barger:2013rha, Gandhi:2008zs}.
+In this paper, we extend our scope to investigate if the effect of additional degeneracies arising from an extra light sterile neutrino can be reduced in the presence of a large matter effect encountered at higher baselines.
+This has been studied for the combined analysis of beam neutrinos at a baseline of 1300 km and atmospheric neutrinos, which provide larger baselines as well as higher energies in this experimental setup, along with a separate study for each.
+Additionally, we present the results, including the charge tagging capability of muon capture in liquid argon, allowing one to differentiate between $\mu^+$ and $\mu^-$ events in the context of atmospheric neutrinos.

 In order to have a proper understanding of the octant degeneracy seen from numerical analysis, the study of the analytic expressions of neutrino oscillation probabilities is important.
 We obtain analytic expressions of the neutrino oscillation/survival probabilities assuming the solar mass squared difference $\Delta_{21}$ to be negligible as compared to the mass squared differences $\Delta_{31}$, and $\Delta_{41}=m_4^2-m_1^2$ driving the atmospheric and sterile neutrino oscillations respectively.
-We use the analytic expressions to understand the octant degeneracy both at 1300 km and at a higher atmospheric baseline of 7000 km.
-There have been other analytical calculations of neutrino oscillation probabilities in presence of sterile neutrino in matter using the rotation methods\cite{PhysRevD.101.056005}, an exact analytical method\cite{Li_2018}, but our calculations provide a compact form to explain the octant sensitivity from an analytical point of view.
-We discuss the region of validity and the error of the analytic expressions compared to the numerical probabilities.
+We use the analytic expressions to understand the octant degeneracy at some representative baselines, e.g., 1300 km and 7000 km.
+There are other analytical calculations of oscillation probabilities in the presence of sterile neutrino in matter using the rotation methods\cite{PhysRevD.101.056005}, an exact analytical method\cite{Li_2018}.
+We discuss the region of validity and the error of the analytic expressions compared to the exact numerical probabilities.